nirajan-khatiwada/quick-reference/content/posts/pages/drf/drf6.md

 ---

-## 🛠️ Base Methods of Generic Views (Most Used)
+##  Base Methods of Generic Views

 ### `get_queryset()`
-**Returns the queryset that the view will operate on**
+Returns the queryset that should be used for list views, and that should be used as the base for lookups in detail views.
+Defaults to returning the queryset specified by the queryset attribute.

-Defaults to returning the queryset specified by the `queryset` attribute.
-This method should **always** be used rather than accessing `self.queryset` directly, as `self.queryset` gets evaluated only once, and those results are cached for all subsequent requests.
+This method should always be used rather than accessing self.queryset directly, as self.queryset gets evaluated only once, and those results are cached for all subsequent requests.

 ```python
 def get_queryset(self):